ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/nfs/nfs.md

 - pub/media
 - pub/static

-There are a number of ways in which you can achtive this.
+There are a number of ways in which you can achieve this.

 #### Customize MAGE_DIRS
 You can set MAGE_DIRS in any of the following ways: